Stevertus/dManager-packages/README.md

 dManager **does not** host the files!
 It provides just the platform and the connection to the files.

-I would consider uploading these files to gitHub, Mediafire, Dropbox or your own web source.
+I would consider uploading these files to gitHub, Mediafire or your own web source.
 It is important that these files can be accessed directly without loading a website!

 Try it by putting the filepath into your browsers addressbar.
 The file should either be downloaded or the raw text should be displayed.